Skip Ribbon Commands

 Release any stigma

 Remember, many children are going through the very same issues as your child.
-Mental health is a health issue no different from severe allergies or heart problems.
+Mental and emotional health is no different from physical health.

 If your child had asthma, you wouldn't hesitate to get them an inhaler or albuterol treatments.
 If your child had diabetes, you would make sure they had insulin shots and a glucose meter.
-By connecting your child with a professional therapist, you are helping them take an active role in their own treatment.
+By meeting your child's mental and emotional needs and connecting your child with a professional therapist, you are helping them take an active role in their own treatment.

 Supporting your child & yourself

 While treating your child's mental health, don't forget about your own.
-There are parent support groups through the National Alliance on Mental Illness (NAMI), your local hospital and some faith communities.
+By taking care of your mental and emotional health, you increase opportunities for your child to have positive, resilience-building experiences with you.
+There are parent support groups through the National Alliance on Mental Illness, your local hospital and some faith communities.
 You are not alone on this journey.

 More information